Sebastian Shaw (actor): Writing career

 Shaw wrote Take a Life, his first play, in 1961.
 He directed a production of the show at London's Mermaid Theatre, where he also played the lead role of the Detective.
-That same year he played two lead roles in George Bernard Shaw plays at the Dublin Theatre Festival: Mrs. Warren's Profession and Candida.
+That same year he played two lead roles in Shaw plays at the Dublin Theatre Festival: Mrs. Warren's Profession and Candida.
 Around this time, he also wrote an outline for a television comedy series about four girls sharing a flat, inspired by his real-life daughter, who was in her early twenties and living in a flat with other girls her age.
 The series was submitted to the Granada Television company, which expressed interest in the show and said it was one of two under consideration for television.
 The company ultimately chose the other show, the long-running British soap opera Coronation Street.

 Shaw agreed to take certain roles only on the condition that he have complete freedom to rewrite his dialogue.
 When he appeared in It Happened Here, a 1966 World War II film, he wrote many of his own lines, which the filmmakers later said "gave his dialogue an individual slant which enhanced his performance".
 He also helped in other aspects of the filmmaking, including casting; he introduced the filmmakers to Fiona Leland, who would be cast as the wife of Shaw's character in It Happened Here.
 He wrote other plays, including The Ship's Bell, The Cliff Walk, The Glass Maze and Cul de Sac.
-He also wrote Poems, a collection of his personal poetry, which saw a limited print of 300 copies by publisher Exeter University.
+He also wrote Poems, a collection of his personal poetry, which saw a limited print of 300 copies published by the University of Exeter.